phaserjs/phaser/README.md

 * Sprite.smoothed and Image.smoothed allows you to set per-Sprite smoothing, perfect if you just want to keep a few sprites smoothed (or not)
 * StateManager.start can now have as many parameters as you like.
 The order is: start(key, clearWorld, clearCache, ...) - they are passed to State.init() (NOT create!)
 * Loader.script now has callback (and callbackContext) parameters, so you can specify a function to run once the JS has been injected into the body.
+* Phaser.Timer.stop has a new parameter: clearEvents (default true), if true all the events in Timer will be cleared, otherwise they will remain (fixes #383)

 Updates: